-Since it insures all types of direct stakeholder in the international supply chain, TT Club has been in a unique and objective position to support the industry in identifying the complexities and ensuring that practical solutions are put in place to achieve on-going and effective compliance.
+Since it insures stakeholders throughout the intermodal supply chain, TT Club has been in a unique and objective position to support the industry in identifying the complexities and ensuring that practical solutions are put in place to achieve improved safety and security.

 TT Club believes there are two fundamental steps inherent in achieving compliance and assurance throughout the supply chain:

 - Ensure that you understand what role(s) you have and related obligations, and that your own employees are competent to carry out all tasks in a way that does not compromise safety, security or the environment;

 - Seek assurance from all your customers, contractors and suppliers that they also understand their obligations and are committed to good practice.

 While there are multiple sources of relevant good information, TT Club see that the CTU Code is the single repository of holistic information, providing the framework for achieving cargo integrity.
 TT Club and partner organisations are committed to improving awareness of good practice in the end-to-end processes involved in the intermodal supply chain, where appropriate assisting to produce further guidance in alignment with the CTU Code.

 TT Club statistics indicate that as much as 66% of incidents related to cargo damage in the intermodal supply chain can be attributed in part to poor practice in the overall packing process, including not just load distribution and cargo securing, but also the workflow from classification and documentation through to declaration and effective data transfer.